ywwywwyww/ywwywwyww.github.io/_pages/publications.md

 ## Manuscripts / In Submission

 - **A Simple and Fast Reduction from Gomory-Hu Trees to Polylog Maxflows** \[[arxiv](https://arxiv.org/abs/2509.02520)\]<br>
-  with Maximilian Probst Gutenberg, Rasmus Kyng, and Weixuan Yuan<br>
+  with Maximilian Probst Gutenberg, Rasmus Kyng, and Weixuan Yuan
-  submitted to *SODA 2026*

 ## Conference Papers